Painter

 Calls go to our automated booking line, a real person from the local team calls you back within business hours.

 1. 1You call.
-Our automated booking line takes a couple of details about your painter job.
+Our automated booking line takes a couple of details about your painting job.

 2. 2We call back.
 A real person from the local team rings you within business hours, usually inside an hour.